 - He now has a total of $800 in his account.

-- The leverage used in to open the trade is returned to his fx broker once he closes the position, this happens automatically.
+- The borrowed money used in to open the trade is returned to his fx broker once he closes the position, this happens automatically.

 How does CFD leverage work?

-In a nutshell, here is how CFD leverage works:
+In a nutshell, here is how CFD works:

-- The first step is to find a broker that offers leverage and create an account.
+- The first step is to find a broker that offers extra capital and create an account.

 - Select the market you wish to trade.

 - Open your position and use proper risk management.